How to Apply for SSDI in Texas: Offices, Timelines, and Tips

 How to Apply for SSDI in Texas: Offices, Timelines, and Tips?

-TL;DR: Texas residents can apply for SSDI online at ssa.gov, by phone at 1-800-772-1213, or at any SSA office in Texas.
+Texas residents can apply for SSDI online at ssa.gov, by phone at 1-800-772-1213, or at any SSA office in Texas.
 Your claim is processed by the Texas Disability Determination Services (DDS) in Austin.
 Average initial processing time is 4 to 7 months.
+Texas has enormous application volume and multiple DDS processing centers.

 Texas has SSA offices in the following cities: Houston, Dallas, San Antonio, Austin, Fort Worth, El Paso, and 80+ more.
 To find the office nearest you with current hours and appointment availability, use the SSA office locator at ssa.gov/locator.